mikekwong/giphy_react/README.md

-## Available Scripts
+# Available Scripts

+### `Instructions to run the web app locally`

+Download and install NodeJS from https://nodejs.org.
+This install package includes NodeJS and NPM executables.

+### `Navigate to project directory in terminal`

+If you open your terminal you may drag and drop the project folder into terminal and hit Enter/Return which will automatically navigate to its directory in your local system.
+Or you may navigate manually within terminal depending on the path you've placed the project folder.<br>

+Afterwards in terminal you may type 'npm install' and hit the Enter/Return key.<br>

+This will install all necessary dependencies to run the project.<br>

-In the project directory, you can run:
+In the project directory, you can run:<br>

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode locally on your computer.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in any browser.

-The page will reload if you make edits.<br />
+The page will hot reload if you make edits to the source code.<br>
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`